Maurice Van Robays

-Maurice Rene Van Robays (November 15, 1914 – March 1, 1965), nicknamed "Bomber," was a professional baseball outfielder who played six seasons in Major League Baseball (MLB) with the Pittsburgh Pirates between 1939 and 1946.
+Maurice Rene Van Robays (November 15, 1914 – March 1, 1965), nicknamed "Bomber," was an American professional baseball outfielder who played six seasons in Major League Baseball (MLB) with the Pittsburgh Pirates between 1939 and 1946.
 Listed at 6 ft 0 in tall and 190 lb, he batted and threw right-handed.

 Biography

 Originally signed by his hometown Detroit Tigers, Van Robays first played professionally in 1934 with the minor league Grand Rapids Tigers and Charleroi Tigers.
 He missed the 1935 season due to influenza and pneumonia, only returning to baseball late in the 1936 season with a semi-professional team in Detroit.

 Van Robays returned to the minor leagues in 1937, helping the Ogdensburg Colts win the Canadian–American League title.
 He then moved to the Pittsburgh Pirates farm system in 1938.
 After batting .320 in 1939 with the Montreal Royals of the International League, Van Robays made his major league debut on September 7 of that year.
 He had three hits in his debut, including a double, and two RBI in a narrow victory.
 As of 2023, his 1.022 win probability added is a record for a debutant.
 Appearing in 27 games with the Pirates in 1939, primarily as a left fielder, he batted .314 with two home runs and 16 RBI.

 In 1940, Van Robays appeared in a career-high 145 major league games, batting .273 with 11 home runs and 116 RBIs.
 His 116 RBIs were third-most in the National League.
 After the season, Van Robays drew eight points and finished 24th in league MVP voting, with a .316 on-base percentage and .402 slugging percentage.
 He played a decreasing number of games with Pittsburgh each of the next three seasons, with a corresponding decline in RBIs.
 Eyesight difficulties led to Van Robays starting to wear glasses in 1942.